 4. Do some one-on-one productivity coaching.
 More on this in another post but I’m launching an official coaching program to help people do more at home and at work and be less stressed!
 I’m really excited about it.

 5. Decorate my apartment.
 As you may know, I recently moved into a new place with my hubby and we’ve had some trials and tribulations with the move.
 But now that things have calmed down I’d really like to make it ours.
 I’ll be checking out Pinterest a whole lot this summer!
 I’ve also got it firmly in head that it’s time to fix the air conditioning unit – I’m not having another summer of blistering heat inside the house.
-Calling a local firm like Air National HVAC is well and truly top of my list!
+I know that getting it repaired is as easy as getting in touch with a company similar to Willard Power Vac, so I realize there shouldn’t be any excuses as to why I haven’t yet done this.
+But I feel this is the right time, especially as the hotter months are upon us.
+This has to be on top of my list!

 Did I motivate you to start listing?
 Here are a few other ideas for your own list for the summer:

-Find three ways to donate: It’s important to give back and there’s so many ways to do it!
+Find three ways to donate: It’s important to give back and there are so many ways to do it!
 Find a few charities and organizations you feel passionately about and find ways in which you can play your part to help.
 It’ll be rewarding in so many ways!

 Host a summer barbecue: Invite all of your friends and family over to enjoy a cookout right in your backyard!
 It’ll be a fun way to catch up with old friends and enjoy a nice day off.